m3rashid/hmis-go-server/internal/models/enums/README.md

-## All enums are to be handled in the applicatio logic
+## All enums are to be handled in the application logic

 ### enum Days